-The University will make a good faith effort to complete investigations as promptly as circumstances permit and will communicate regularly with the parties to update them on the progress and timing of the investigation.
+Arkansas Tech University will make a good faith effort to complete investigations as promptly as circumstances permit and will communicate regularly with the parties to update them on the progress and timing of the investigation.

-Arkansas Tech University may undertake a short delay in its investigation (several days to weeks, to allow evidence collection) when criminal charges based on the same behaviors that invoke the University's resolution process are being investigated by law enforcement.
-The University will promptly resume its investigation and resolution process once notified by law enforcement that the initial evidence collection process is complete.
+Arkansas Tech University may undertake a short delay in its investigation (several days to weeks, to allow evidence collection) when criminal charges based on the same behaviors that invoke Arkansas Tech University's resolution process are being investigated by law enforcement.
+Arkansas Tech University will promptly resume its investigation and resolution process once notified by law enforcement that the initial evidence collection process is complete.

-The University action(s) are not typically altered or precluded on the grounds that civil or criminal charges involving the underlying incident(s) have been filed or that criminal charges have been dismissed or reduced.
+Arkansas Tech University action(s) are not typically altered or precluded on the grounds that civil or criminal charges involving the underlying incident(s) have been filed or that criminal charges have been dismissed or reduced.